-To increase speed, increase the steering control lever's distance from neutral.
-The farther forward the steering control levers are from neutral, the faster the mower will travel forward.
-The farther back the steering control levers are from neutral, the faster the mower will go in reverse.
+To increase speed, increase steering control lever's distance from neutral.
+The farther forward steering control levers are from neutral, the faster the mower will travel forward.
+The farther back steering control levers are from neutral, the faster the mower will go in reverse.

+Operating Suggestions

-Operating Suggestions An inexperienced operator should not mow on slopes or on uneven terrain.
-Before attempting normal speed operation an inexperienced operator should: • be thoroughly familiar with the proper use and operation of the equipment. read the manual completely and thoroughly. have attempted slow moving maneuvers.
+An inexperienced operator should not mow on slopes or on uneven terrain.

+Before attempting normal speed operation an inexperienced operator should:

+- · be thoroughly familiar with the proper use and operation of the equipment.

+- read the manual completely and thoroughly.

+- · have attempted slow moving maneuvers.

 If you lose steering control while operating the machine, place the steering control levers in the park brake position immediately.
-Inspect the machine and involve your Hustler® Dealer to resolve the problem before continuing to operate.
+Inspect the machine and involve your Hustler® dealer to resolve the problem before continuing to operate.

 The unit's steering control levers are very responsive: Easy does it!
-For smooth operation, move the levers slowly, avoiding sudden movement.
+For smooth operation, move lever slowly, avoid sudden movement.
 Skill and ease of operation come with practice and experience.
 The machine can spin very rapidly.
 Use caution when making turns and slow down before making sharp turns.

 Inexperienced operators may have a tendency to oversteer and lose control.
 Practice slow maneuvers at low engine rpm (idle) on a flat open area before attempting normal speed operation.

 Sharp depressions or raised obstacles (such as gutters or curbs) should not be directly approached at high speed in an attempt to "jump" them as the operator could be thrown from the equipment.
 Approach at a slow speed and angle one drive wheel at the obstruction.
-Continue at an angle until the wheel clears and then pivot the opposite wheel around.
+Continue at an angle until the wheel clears and then pivot the opposite wheel

 When turning on soft wet turf, keep both wheels rolling either forward or backward.
-Pivoting on one stopped wheel can damage turf, especially when mowing.
+Pivoting on one stopped wheel can damage turf.
+This is especially important when mowing.

-Set the throttle at full rpm for maximum performance.
+Mower performance is maximum when the throttle is set at full rpm.
 This gives maximum power to the drive wheels and deck when needed.
-The throttle setting directly controls blade speed.
 Use the control levers to control ground speed rather than engine rpm.

 Keep blades sharp.
 Many problems with incorrect cutting patterns are due to dull blades or blades which have been sharpened incorrectly.
 Information on sharpening blades is listed in this manual's maintenance section.
-Blade sharpness should be checked daily. 🔒 DANGER
+Blade sharpness should be checked daily.